 How we teach Phonics at RFPS

 In 2012 a statutory Phonics Screening check was introduced in Year 1.
 The check assesses phonics knowledge learnt in Reception and in Year 1.
 It was developed to help identify the children who need extra help with decoding and blending before they begin Year 2.
-RFPS Year 1 children will take this test in the summer term and their results will be reported to parents.
+RFPS Year 1 children will take this check in the summer term and their results will be reported to parents.
 The check is made up of a series of real and alien words, which assess the children’s knowledge of known phonemes and blending.

 Read Write Inc. lessons

 Children enjoy their RWI lessons immensely, rapidly learning a very complex alphabetic code which they apply to both reading and writing.
 RWI teaching begins formally in Reception, with the aim that most children complete the programme by the Autumn term of Year 2.